Madeira river in Porto Velho forests and waters in Brazil.

 Open page

-Hero image for the Defense page showing the National Congress complex in Brasilia in central-west Brazil.
+the National Congress complex in Brasilia in central-west Brazil.
 Immigrate to Brazil logo for page navigation, consultation support, and Brazil information

 Defense